 This post may contain affiliate links.
 Please read our disclosure policy.

-Indulge in the rich and comforting flavors of this Fettuccine Alfredo recipe that’s on the table in only 30 minutes!
+Indulge in the rich and comforting flavors of this easy Fettuccine Alfredo recipe that’s on the table in only 30 minutes!

-Homemade Fettuccine Alfredo served on a white plate.
+Easy Fettuccine Alfredo served on a white plate.

-Who doesn’t love creamy alfredo pasta?!
+Who doesn’t love creamy Alfredo pasta?!

 Everyone has a recipe for this classic pasta dish, but we think this version is the best for busy weeknights AND feeding the pickiest of eaters.
 Why?
 It’s made with loads of parmesan cheese (say no more), and it’s on the dinner table in about 30 minutes.
 How can you beat that?